k-217/Animal-Classifier/README.md

 ## Introduction

-Animal Classifer is a basic neural network setup for image classification into classes of animals.
-It employs multi-task learning to predict both class labels and semantic features (predicates).
+This project is a basic neural network setup for image classification into classes of animals.
+Though it attempts to mimic how a human observes and infers, the simple rule behind it is to decipher the images into mathematical patterns and connect them to known categories and traits.
 The project focuses on building the model from scratch without pretrained architectures to reinforce foundational understanding of convolutional neural networks (CNNs).
+Major focus was put on improving its limited understanding from the meaningful features from images and further training it in a way that it interprets context beyond simply image patterns to the semantic features.

 ## Python Utilities